openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 because BitBake has a class for compiling cmake programs, it has a class that knows how to package KDE programs and how to package games.
 And you are done.
-Thatâ€™s all.
-You donâ€™t need to write any %setup, %install or %files.
+That’s all.
+You don’t need to write any %setup, %install or %files.
 It knows what it should do.
 You can start packaging something else ;-) If you know Gentoo ebuilds, BitBake recipes are a little bit similar, but focused on binary distributions.